Larimar: Cutting & Cabbing Blue Stone

 Time and Money Investment

-Larimar can be a little on the pricey side, so it’s best to experiment with cutting and cabbing this material very slowly, and maybe not starting with the highest grades.
-Shopping for Larimar is relatively easy; it’s found almost everywhere online, and is sold at almost every rock show.
+Larimar can be a little on the pricey side.
+It’s best to experiment with cutting and cabbing this material very slowly, and maybe not start with the highest grades.
+Shopping for Larimar is relatively easy; it’s found almost everywhere online and is sold at almost every rock show.

-When purchasing in person, its best to wet the stone lightly, wipe off any excess water, and carefully watch the stone under a light as it dries.
-The vast flat areas will dry first, and any cracks that may not be visible at first will start to appear, as they will hold in excess water.
+When purchasing in person, it’s best to wet the stone lightly.
+Wipe off any excess water, and carefully watch the stone under a light as it dries.
+The flat areas will dry first, and any cracks that may not be visible will start to appear, as they will hold excess water.
 Once you have decided on the slabs, even if they show no signs of any fractures, don’t be fooled; the stone can split and separate on you at anytime during the cabbing process.

 Take as many precautions as you can through each step.
 First, make sure you put a newer blade on your saw before cutting out any preforms.
 An older blade that’s a bit wobbly and creates any excess vibrations can cause this material to split and break apart.
 When starting your cuts, always go slowly and allow the blade to do the work; pushing aggressively can cause larimar to split.